The 32-bit CMD for OS/2 is a native OS/2 command interpreter. It is designed

 actually work in IBM's CMD).

-command in IBM's CMD has the
+copy command in IBM's CMD has the

 traditional, but nonetheless undocumented, limitation of refusing, for no

 reason, to copy zero-length files.
-The copy
+The copy command(s) in

 the 32-bit CMD will happily copy zero-length files.

-command can be used to call a label in a command
+gosub command can be used to call a label in a command

 script as a subroutine, which then executes until a corresponding

-command is encountered to return to the next command
+return command is encountered to return to the next command

-after gosub
+after gosub.

-call
+call command.

-command.
+copy command.

-command itself is a simple command script that
+The copy command itself is a simple command script that

 invokes one of two commands,